 If one or both eyebrows are thinning, it could be due to infection, skin conditions, hormonal changes, or an overactive immune system.
-Nutritional deficiencies, physical trauma, or emotional stress can also cause diminishing brows.
+Nutritional deficiencies, physical trauma, or emotional stress can also

 By narrowing down the cause, you and your doctor can find the right treatment to help prevent, reverse, or minimize hair loss.